filippolauria/nerve/README.md

 We put together the Graphical User Interface primarily for ease of use, but we will be putting more emphasis on detections and new signatures than creating a full blown user interface.

 # Prerequisites
-NERVE will install all the prerequisites for you automatically if you choose the Server installation (CentOS 7.x and Ubuntu 18.x were tested) (by using `install/setup.sh` script).
+NERVE will install all the prerequisites for you automatically if you choose the Server installation (by using `install/setup.sh` script).
 It also comes with a Dockerfile for your convenience.

 Keep in mind, NERVE requires root access for the initial setup on bare metal (package installation, etc).